ltpitt/python-jupyter-face-generation/README.md

 - `train`

 ### Check the Version of TensorFlow and Access to GPU
-This will check to make sure that the correct version of TensorFlow is in use and it has access to a GPU
+This check is to make sure that the correct version of TensorFlow is in use and it has access to a GPU

 ```python